The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Now, not *everything* needs to be wrapped in a function or a constant, but they're definitely tools for your toolbox to use when you see fit.

-# Pause: That's our foundations!
+# Pause: That's our foundation done!
 Congrats!
 We set out a plan and executed it.
 The foundations seem like small output, but remember, we also covered our research and set the project up for success later.
-Foundations aren't ever shown off, but without a strong one, the Empire State Building would just be a pretty picture on a blueprint.
+A foundation can't be seen, but without a strong one, the Empire State Building would just be a pretty picture on a blueprint.

-Good job, now let's press on to our MVP!
+Let's press on to our MVP!

 # Step 7: Select an option
 We've listed out the options for the user, but we need someway to get their option.
 Let's make a function like `getUserNumber()` that uses our `prompt` to get a number input from the user: